Ex-'King of Biotech' set to serve four-year term for fraud

 Richard Levitt, a lawyer for Blech, declined to comment.
 The defendant had sought to be resentenced by a different judge.

-Blech, who has said he has bipolar disorder, had pleaded guilty in May 2012 to manipulating shares of biopharmaceutical companies Pluristem Therapeutics Inc and Intellect Neurosciences Inc in 2007 and 2008.
+Blech, who has said he has bipolar disorder, had pleaded guilty in May 2012 to manipulating shares of biopharmaceutical companies Pluristem Therapeutics Inc (PSTI.O) and Intellect Neurosciences Inc (ILNS.PK) in 2007 and 2008.

 He reached a $1.03 million civil settlement last August with the U.S. Securities and Exchange Commission.